HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ## Polish

-Now we'll add a couple visual effects to improve our scene.
+Now we'll add a couple of visual effects to improve our scene.

 ### Capture bait